 Film Industry Role: Sculptor

-Brian Ian Muir is one of the most respected sculptors and artists in the film industry and the man who brought to life Darth Vader’s mask.
-He has been working in film for over 48 years.
+Brian Ian Muir, one of the most respected sculptors and artists in the film industry, the man who brought to life Darth Vader’s mask, has been working in film for over 48 years.

 In 1968, at the age of 16, he began his 4-year apprenticeship as a sculptor/modeller at Elstree Film Studios.

 After completing his apprenticeship, Brian left the film industry.
-He honed his skills by working on many prestigious commissions in London i.e. Royal Coat of Arms for the Crown Court, and was asked to build a plaque for the Stock Exchange, that was unveiled by the Queen.
+He honed his skills by working on many prestigious commissions in London i.e. Royal Coat of Arms for the Crown Court, plaque for Stock Exchange (unveiled by the Queen).

 In 1976 Brian was asked to return to Elstree Studios to work on Star Wars and sculpted the now infamous Darth Vader.
-He also sculpted the Storm Trooper armour, Death Star Droid, CZ 3, and finished the work on C3PO.
+He also sculpted the Storm Trooper armour, Death Star Droid, CZ 3, and finishing work on C3PO.